Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

 	- regions are forecasted only for 1 day ahead, the rest is considered the same for all regions
 	- it does not always have wind speed property, even though text description has one

-- Climate data time series API shows past data, but not future forecast.
-We can still use it to  correlate weather affecting beehives post-factum though.
+- Climate data time series API shows past data, but not future forecast. https://keskkonnaandmed.envir.ee/f_kliima_tund?aasta=eq.2024&kuu=eq.11&paev=lt.30 seems the best to retrieve past data per
+	- We can still use it to  correlate weather affecting beehives post-factum though.
 But our focus in hackathon is to prevent beehive collapse due to storms by alarming a beekeeper.